-The composting plants consist of some or all of the following technical units: bag openers, magnetic and/or ballistic separators, sieves, shredders, mixing and homogenization equipment, turning equipment, aeration systems, bio-filters, scrubbers, control systems etc. One of the most important equipment is the machinery used to turn the windrows.
+The composting plants consist of some or all of the following technical units: bag openers, magnetic and/or ballistic separators, sieves, best garden shredders, mixing and homogenization equipment, turning equipment, aeration systems, bio-filters, scrubbers, control systems etc. One of the most important equipment is the machinery used to turn the windrows.
 Either a standard front-end loader or a specialized compost turner may be employed for this purpose.

 Other types of machinery used in composting facilities include shredding equipment, conveyance devices for moving product around, screening equipment, and baggers.
 Compostable plastic bags are essential when diverting organic wastes.
 Shredding equipment speeds up decomposition by reducing particle size at the beginning of the composting process and also contributes to the quality of the finished product by making the compost more uniform in composition.